History > Ship Transport to Kronstadt, Russia in 1766

 Ship Transport to Kronstadt, Russia in 1766

 In the spring and early summer of 1766, the colonists were formed into transport groups at the recruiting centers such as Büdingen.
-From there, they traveled to the old Hanseatic port of Lübeck where they prepared for a sea voyage across the Baltic Sea and the Gulf of Finland to their new homeland in Russia.
-Lübeck was at the heart of the old Hanseatic League (Hansa) which had been organized there in 1159.
+From there, they traveled to the old Hanseatic port of Lübeck, where they prepared for a sea voyage across the Baltic Sea and the Gulf of Finland to their new homeland in Russia.
+Lübeck was at the heart of the old Hanseatic League (Hansa), organized there in 1159.
 The Hansa served as a commercial and defensive confederation of merchant guilds and market towns in Northwestern and Central Europe.
 Sailing from Lübeck, the first point of arrival in Russia was the island fortress at Kronstadt, which stood in defense of the capital city of Saint Petersburg.
 Ironically, Kronstadt is a German word meaning Crown City.

 The first colonist ship, Der Kleine Andreas, arrived at Kronstadt on April 29th.
 The last ship, the Vologda, arrived on October 15th.
-A full chronology of ship arrivals at Kronstadt is provided in the book titled Auswanderung deutsche Kolonisten nach Russland im Jahre 1766 by Andreas Idt and Georg Rauschenbach (2019).
+A complete chronology of ship arrivals at Kronstadt is provided in the book Auswanderung deutsche Kolonisten nach Russland im Jahre 1766 by Andreas Idt and Georg Rauschenbach (2019).

-Based on the book Chronicle of Wrecks and Fires of Ships of the Russian fleet 1713-1853, not a single Russian ship carrying colonists to Russia was wrecked during the sea journeys to Kronstadt in 1766.
+Based on the book Chronicle of Wrecks and Fires of Ships of the Russian Fleet 1713-1853, not a single Russian ship carrying colonists to Russia was wrecked during the sea journeys to Kronstadt in 1766.
 The two English ships likewise had no incidents during the transport of colonists.

-Based on the book Chronicle of Wrecks and Fires of Ships of the Russian fleet 1713-1853, not a single Russian ship carrying colonists to Russia was wrecked during the sea journeys to Kronstadt in 1766.
+Based on the book Chronicle of Wrecks and Fires of Ships of the Russian Fleet 1713-1853, not a single Russian ship carrying colonists to Russia was wrecked during the sea journeys to Kronstadt in 1766.
 The two English ships likewise had no incidents during the transport of colonists.

-When the immigration processing was complete, the colonists were ferried about 4 miles to Oranienbaum (now Lomonosov) on the mainland by six-oared boats, manned by Russian sailors.
-Oranienbaum was home to an Imperial Grand Palace where Catherine the Great spent some of her holidays.
+When the immigration processing was complete, the colonists were ferried about 4 miles to Oranienbaum (now Lomonosov) on the mainland by six-oared boats manned by Russian sailors.
+Oranienbaum was home to an Imperial Grand Palace where Catherine the Great spent some holidays.
 The name Oranienbaum is the German word for Orange Tree.
 Stories are told that Catherine greeted groups of colonists in their native tongue from the balcony of her palace.

-When the immigration processing was complete, the colonists were ferried about 4 miles to Oranienbaum (now Lomonosov) on the mainland by six-oared boats, manned by Russian sailors.
-Oranienbaum was home to an Imperial Grand Palace where Catherine the Great spent some of her holidays.
+When the immigration processing was complete, the colonists were ferried about 4 miles to Oranienbaum (now Lomonosov) on the mainland by six-oared boats manned by Russian sailors.
+Oranienbaum was home to an Imperial Grand Palace where Catherine the Great spent some holidays.
 The name Oranienbaum is the German word for Orange Tree.
 Stories are told that Catherine greeted groups of colonists in their native tongue from the balcony of her palace.

 Once on the mainland, the colonists were recorded on lists made under the supervision of Johann (Ivan) Kulberg, the Titular Counselor and Translator for the Office for the Guardianship of Foreign Settlers.
 Kulberg was assisted by Johann Brasche and Konrad Schmahl.
-The colonist ship arrival documents are commonly known as the "Kulberg Lists".
+The colonist ship arrival documents are known as the "Kulberg Lists."

 Temporary quarters for the new arrivals were provided in former military barracks at Oranienbaum.
-The colonists normally spent several weeks preparing for the next segment of their journey to the settlement area on the lower Volga.
+The colonists typically spent several weeks preparing for the next segment of their journey to the settlement area on the lower Volga.

 Temporary quarters for the new arrivals were provided in former military barracks at Oranienbaum.
-The colonists normally spent several weeks preparing for the next segment of their journey to the settlement area on the lower Volga.
+The colonists typically spent several weeks preparing for the next segment of their journey to the settlement area on the lower Volga.

 Arrival Date (Julian Calendar) |